powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 * An availability (whether the `Node` can be used to draw the snakeline or not)
 * A walk-through cost
 * A parent node reference
-* a distance to goal point
+* The distance to the end point of the snakeline

 #### Exclusion area
 An exclusion area is all `Node` with an availability equals to `false`